Final declaration:

 Menu | back

-We have written these 95 theses to the best of our knowledge based on the broadest possible range of source material.
-Nonetheless, our knowledge is far from complete and certainly this and subsequent versions of the 95 theses may still contain errors.
+We have written these ninety-five theses to the best of our knowledge based on the broadest possible range of source material.
+Nonetheless, our knowledge is far from complete and certainly this and subsequent versions of the ninety-five theses may still contain errors.

-To help us in our efforts to correct such errors, we request you please to send us feedbacks and proposed changes in accordance with state-of-the-art science.
+We ask you to help us in our efforts to correct such errors.
+We are asking you please to send us feedback and proposed changes in accordance with state-of-the-art.
 You will find our contact information, along with the latest version of the theses, under www.0095.info

 The authors:

-The belief that chemical and physical laws could suffice to bring forth the complexity and variety of life and the immeasurable cosmos is not necessarily supported by the data the natural sciences have provided us with.
-Many questions about origins have to be answered in natural science by simply saying: we don’t know.
+The belief that chemical and physical laws could suffice to bring forth the complexity and variety of life and the immeasurable cosmos is not supported by the data the natural sciences have provided.
+Many questions about origins have to be answered in natural science by simply saying we don’t know.
 There is more honesty to this response than to keep insisting that unproven hypotheses are proven facts.

 The authors are well aware that there are many researchers doing basic research in the natural sciences, making an extraordinary personal effort to widen the horizons of our knowledge.
 These efforts not only produce answers, they also produce many new and unexpected questions.
 The number of unsolved questions is increasing more rapidly than the number of answered questions.

 An unfortunate aspect of the public debate on evolution is that while unclarified details of the theory are discussed, evolution in the sense of progressive development is not called into question per se.
-Persons who attempt to do so are threatened with exclusion from scientific and educational positions.
+Persons who questions the above-mentioned theories are threatened with exclusion from scientific and educational positions.
 Within such a framework, proponents of the theory of evolution often, albeit unconsciously, assume a totalitarian, dogmatic and ideological stance in their argumentation.

-The 95 theses presented here reveal the basic insufficiency of the claims of the evolutionary hypothesis.
-The orientation of the author's approach to this subject is the world view of the Bible, in which it is written: “Ever since the creation of the world his invisible nature, namely, his eternal power and deity, has been clearly perceived in the things that have been made.”
+The ninety-five theses presented here reveal the basic insufficiency of the claims of the evolutionary hypothesis.
+The orientation of the author's approach to this subject is the world view of the Bible, in which it is written, “Ever since the creation of the world his invisible nature, namely, his eternal power and deity, has been clearly perceived in the things that have been made.”
 (1)

 back